ivanleomk/ML-Notes/A Comprehensive Overview of Large Language Models.md

 	1. **Instruction-Tuning** : To enable a model to respond to use queries effectively using instruction and input/output pairs
 	2. **Transfer Learning**: We fine-tune a model with task-specific data (Eg. BERT for sentiment analysis )
 	3. **Alignment Tuning**: The goal is to get a model to be helpful, harmless and honest.
 This is normally done through a reinforcement learning pipeline like RLHF or using DPO/PPO/KTO
 3. **Continued Pre-Training**: This is when we get the LLM to try and learn new information.
-A big problem here is that of [[Catastrophic Forgetting]] where a model discards old information it has learnt
+A big problem here is that of [[Catastrophic Forgetting]] where a model discards old information it has learnt to be able to accomadate the new information.

 #### Creating Instruction Tuning Datasets